Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 This is similar to traditional finance.

-For example, with a mortgage you are required to put up some downpayment for your house and then the rest is given to you as a loan by the bank.
+For example, with a mortgage, a bank requires that you put up some downpayment for your house and then supplies the rest to you as a loan.
 This way the collateral (the house) is worth more than the loan the bank gives you.

 Keepers constantly check Compound and if they find anyone who has exceeded their collateral limit they liquidate them and get a fee from Compound for doing so.